exuberantcoyote/mgt659-todo-django/README.md

+Trent Tolley's Django / PostgreSQL Todo App for CPSC113 / MGT 659

+NOTES TO GRADER:

+    All the required functionality is working, but several tests are failing for an unknown reason... so please grade manually

+IN CLOUD9:

+    TO RUN:
+    python manage.py runserver $IP:$PORT

+    TO FLUSH DATABASE:
+    python manage.py flush

+    TO MIGRATE DATABASE:
+    python manage.py makemigrations
+    python manage.py migrate

+IN HEROKU:

+    TO RUN:
+    gunicorn mgt659_todo_django.wsgi --log-file -

+Below are the Cloud9 and Heroku original README.md files:
      ,-----.,--.                  ,--. ,---.   ,--.,------.  ,------.
     '  .--./|  | ,---. ,--.,--. ,-|  || o   \  |  ||  .-.  \ |  .---'
     |  |    |  || .-. ||  ||  |' .-. |`..'  |  |  ||  |  \  :|  `--,